Skorpinakos/IoT-GreenHouse/README.md

-# IoT-2022
+# Greenhouse Monitor (IoT project)
-A greenhouse digital twin project using unsupervised machine learning for image processing complete with IoT, Cloud & hardware infrastructure working on RPI4's
+A greenhouse digital twin project using unsupervised machine learning for image processing complete with IoT, Cloud, Website and Hardware infrastructure, working on RPI4's.
+Developed by Ioannis Tsabras and Stavros Kanias (Patra, 2023).

 ## Censor device